 Top Shot in Pixel 3

 Google's Pixel 3 has the Top Shot function, which automatically takes several photos for users on one click, and recommends one to users afterwards.
-This function, if it becomes more common in other smartphones, might solve people's problem of having too many similar photos from another perspective--if the phone automatically takes a number of photos and selects the best, then the user won't need to take a lot of photos of the same thing in the first place as a fail safe.
+This function is approaching people's problem of having too many similar photos from another angle--if the phone automatically takes a number of photos and selects the best, then the user won't need to take a lot of photos of the same thing in the first place as a fail safe.

 There are several similarities between Top Shot and Photo Groups, and both are related to Google Photos.
 As a future step, I'll need to think about how to make their interfaces/interactions consistent.